 Toward this end, we focus on providing a supportive academic environment for our clinicians, researchers, and educators.
 We know that their ability to pursue their career goals and aspirations results in meaningful advancements in medicine and ultimately in happier, healthier patients.

 Our division is home to some of the most outstanding physicians and health professionals in the world—and some of the finest human beings with whom I could hope to work.
-From general gastroenterology to hepatology and liver transplantation, to our Inflammatory Bowel Disease Center, Advanced Endoscopy and Therapeutic Innovation Program, and Center for Esophageal Disease, our faculty are highly trained and specialized in their respective areas of expertise.
+From general gastroenterology to hepatology and liver transplantation, to our Inflammatory Bowel Disease Center, Advanced Endoscopy and Therapeutic Innovation Program, and Center for Esophageal Health, our faculty are highly trained and specialized in their respective areas of expertise.

 Collaboration is vital to our success—with our referring physicians, with a multidisciplinary team of specialists, and with our patients and their families—so that we can provide a comprehensive, integrated experience for all patients in need.

 Our many practice sites contribute greatly to our mission.
-At NYU Langone’s Tisch Hospital, Kimmel Pavilion, and NYU Langone Hospital—Brooklyn, as well as affiliated NYC Health + Hospitals/Bellevue and the Manhattan campus of the VA NY Harbor Healthcare System, our faculty provide the most advanced care available to people from the many diverse communities of New York City and all over the world.
+At NYU Langone’s Tisch Hospital, Kimmel Pavilion, and NYU Langone Hospital—Brooklyn, and NYU Langone Hospital–Long Island as well as affiliated NYC Health + Hospitals/Bellevue and the Manhattan campus of the VA NY Harbor Healthcare System, our faculty provide the most advanced care available to people from the many diverse communities of New York City and all over the world.
 Through our network of ambulatory care sites across all five boroughs and Long Island, we reach New Yorkers in their own neighborhoods.

 Our gastroenterology fellows, too, benefit from the breadth of experience that is afforded by the combined training of private hospital, city hospital, federal hospital, and outpatient ambulatory care settings.